Who am I?

 I am a postdoc researcher at the Fluvial Dynamics and Hydrology Group from the University of Cordoba, focusing on the impact of microclimate conditions on the hydrology of Andalusian mountainous and dehesa areas.
-Before, I was a Marie Curie Fellow at Prof. Baldocchi Biometlab (University of California, Berkeley), with IFAPA Research Center (Cordoba, Spain) and Dr. Gonzalez-Dugo department as my core institution, modelling savanna water and carbon fluxes integrating multiple source-scale Earth Observation data.
-During the end of 2015 I joined the UNU-FLORES institute (Dresden, Germany), where I was contributing to the development of the “Nexus Water-Soil-Waste approach”, being also the European leader of the TIGER project “Remote Sensing of water use and water stress in African savanna ecosystem from local to regional scale: Implications for land productivity”.
-After my PhD I was a postdoc in the Dept. of Env.
-Science, Policy and Management at the Univ. of California (Berkeley), also under the supervision of Prof. Dennis D. Baldocchi, where I continued my research on water dynamics over semi-arid ecosystems, evaluating the Tonzi savanna rangeland.
-I completed my PhD in December 2014, supervised by Dr. González-Dugo and Prof. Polo-Gómez.
+Before, I was a Marie Curie Fellow at Prof. Baldocchi Biometlab (University of California, Berkeley), with IFAPA Research Center (Cordoba, Spain) and Dr. Gonzalez-Dugo department as my core institution, modeling savanna water and carbon fluxes integrating multiple source-scale Earth Observation data.
+At the end of 2015, I joined the UNU-FLORES institute (Dresden, Germany), where I contributed to the development of the “Nexus Water-Soil-Waste approach,” being also the European leader of the TIGER project “Remote Sensing of water use and water stress in African savanna ecosystem from local to regional scale: Implications for land productivity.”
+After my Ph.D., I was a postdoc in the Dept. of Env.
+Science, Policy, and Management at the Univ. of California (Berkeley), also under the supervision of Prof. Dennis D. Baldocchi, where I continued my research on water dynamics over semi-arid ecosystems, evaluating the Tonzi savanna rangeland.
+I completed my Ph.D. in December 2014, supervised by Dr. González-Dugo and Prof. Polo-Gómez.